Cathay Pacific Flight 780: Accident

 Five of the aircraft's eight main wheel tires deflated.
 Airport firefighters reported that smoke and flames were emanating from the landing gear.
-The captain ordered an emergency evacuation, during which 57 passengers were injured, of whom 10 were transported to the hospital.
+The captain ordered an emergency evacuation, during which 57 passengers were injured, of whom 10 were transported to hospital.

 Investigations

-Investigators from the Hong Kong Civil Aviation Department, the Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA) of France and the Air Accidents Investigation Branch (AAIB) of the United Kingdom formed a team to investigate the accident.
-The National Transportation Safety Committee (NTSC) of Indonesia and the National Transportation Safety Board (NTSB) of the United States of America were also involved in the investigation, as were representatives of Airbus, Rolls-Royce and Cathay Pacific.
+Investigators from the Hong Kong Civil Aviation Department, the French Bureau of Enquiry and Analysis for Civil Aviation Safety, and the British Air Accidents Investigation Branch formed a team to investigate the accident.
+The National Transportation Safety Committee of Indonesia and the National Transportation Safety Board of the United States were also involved in the investigation, as were representatives of Airbus, Rolls-Royce and Cathay Pacific.

-Data from the digital flight data recorder, cockpit voice recorder and quick access recorder were downloaded for analysis.
+Data from the digital flight data recorder, cockpit voice recorder, and quick access recorder were downloaded for analysis.
 The investigation concentrated on the engines, the engine control systems and the fuel system.

 Analysis of the engines found that their fuel systems were contaminated with spherical particles.
-The Hong Kong Civil Aviation Department Accident Investigation Division concluded that the accident was caused by these spherical particles.
+The Hong Kong Civil Aviation Department's Accident Investigation Division concluded that the accident was caused by these spherical particles.
 The contaminated fuel, which contained particles of superabsorbent polymer (SAP) introduced into the fuel system when the aircraft was fueled at Surabaya, subsequently caused the loss of thrust control on both engines of the aircraft during approach to Hong Kong.

-The SAP particles, a component of the filter monitors installed in a fueling dispenser at Juanda Airport, had caused the main metering valves of the fuel metering unit to seize.
+The polymer particles, a component of the filter monitors installed in a fueling dispenser at Juanda Airport, had caused the main metering valves of the fuel metering unit to seize.
 The valves were found to be stuck in positions corresponding to the recorded thrust output of each engine as it approached Hong Kong.
 Other engine components were found to be contaminated with the particles, while the variable stator vane controller of engine No. 2 was found to be seized.
 The entire fuel system, including the fuel tanks, was found to be contaminated with spherical particles.

 Fuel samples collected at Juanda International Airport were contaminated with the particles.
 The fuel supply pipeline system used to refuel aircraft at Juanda International Airport had been recently extended during construction of new aircraft parking bays.
-The investigation discovered that not all procedures had been followed when the system was brought back into service, and that salt water had inadvertently entered the fuel supply.
+The investigation discovered that not all procedures had been followed when the system was brought back into service, and that salt water had entered the fuel supply.
 The presence of salt water compromised the filter monitors in the pipeline system, releasing the SAP particles into the fuel.

-Dramatization
+Dramatisation

-The incident was featured in the first episode of season 19 of the Canadian TV series Mayday labeled "Deadly Descent".
+The accident was featured in the first episode of season 19 of the Canadian TV series Mayday labelled "Deadly Descent".